 The purpose of this Guidance Note is to provide specific guidance on the use of techniques for stochastic modelling of economic risks within a life insurance firm with particular reference to its regulatory obligations.
 The guidance provides a common framework for assessing the robustness of the models and calibration approaches used in stochastic modelling and the uses to which the modelling is put.
 The guidance is not intended to constrain the further development of stochastic modelling techniques.
+The FSA Handbook states that guidance notes such as this are important sources of evidence as to generally accepted actuarial practice.
+This note therefore provides additional guidance to insurers and Directive friendly societies on how to meet these requirements.

-Reference Definition Asset model A model used to generate a set of stochastic scenarios for a particular asset class Economic Scenario Generator (ESG) A model which combines the results from one or more asset models to produce a consistent set of multi-asset scenarios. firm The life insurance firm in respect of which stochastic modelling is being used in relation to reserving and capital assessment FSA Financial Services Authority Individual Capital Assessment ("ICA") The assessment required by PRU 1.2.26R of the capital which a firm needs to hold to meet PRU 1.2.22R (adequate financial resources, including capital resources) moneyness the degree to which an option is in or out of the money Volatility Surface The variation of implied volatility with features of an option, e.g. moneyness and term for options term and tenor for swaptions
+Reference Asset model Definition A model used to generate a set of stochastic scenarios for a particular asset class Economic Scenario Generator (ESG) A model which combines the results from one or more asset models to produce a consistent set of multi-asset scenarios. firm The life insurance firm in respect of which stochastic modelling is being used in relation to reserving and capital assessment FSA Financial Services Authority Individual Capital Assessment ("ICA") The assessment of the capital which a firm needs to hold Market consistent Where prices for assets and liabilities that can be directly verified from the market are delivered by a model. moneyness the degree to which an option is in or out of the money of an option, e.g. moneyness and term for options term and tenor for swaptions